PVT (band)

-PVT (disemvoweling of pivot) is an experimental band based between London and Sydney.
+PVT (disemvoweling of pivot) are an Australian experimental band formed in Sydney in 1999.
 Band members are Richard Pike, Laurence Pike and Dave Miller.
-Brothers Richard and Laurence grew up in Sydney, later meeting Dave Miller who originally comes from Perth, Australia.
-The band have released five albums.
+Brothers Richard and Laurence grew up in Sydney, later meeting Miller who is originally from Perth.
+The band has released five albums.

 History

 PVT was formed as Pivot in Sydney in 1999 by brothers Richard Pike and Laurence Pike.
 The band spent the subsequent four years developing their sound and working on their debut album, with guitarist Richard Pike producing.
 They released their debut album, Make Me Love You, in August 2005 on Sensory Records.
 It was nominated for a J Award by national youth broadcaster Triple J. The band added Perth electronica artist Dave Miller in late 2005, omitting the old members from their line up and becoming a three piece.

 In 2008, PVT signed to UK label Warp Records and O Soundtrack My Heart was released in August 2008 and the band toured across Europe and the UK.
 Notable shows included an appearance at 2008 Meltdown with Yellow Magic Orchestra, Glastonbury and invitations from Arctic Monkeys, Sigur Rós and Gary Numan to support on Australian tours.
 The band has been known to cover Talking Heads' "I Zimbra" live using live sampling to replicate up to 12 parts, and included a live version of the song on the B-side of their "O Soundtrack My Heart" tour-only 7".

 In 2009 they contributed a cover of the Grizzly Bear song "Colorado" to the Warp20 (Recreated) compilation, as well as having their song "Fool in Rain" covered by Scott Herren's 'Diamond Watch Wrists'.

 They released the album Church With No Magic in July 2010.

 In 2012, the band performed as part of the Vivid Live Festival at the Sydney Opera House.
 They were also announced as the support for Gotye's arena tour of Australia in December.
 In the same year the band signed to Felte and to Australian independent record label Create/Control in 2012 and released their 4th album Homosapien on 8 February 2013 in Australia and New Zealand.